 Use it to inspire your accessories

 You may have a few accessories planned for your wedding outfit already - like maybe a bedazzled belt or a flower crown? - but that doesn’t mean you can’t add more.
-If you know that it’ll be raining on your wedding day, purchase a cute pair of rainboots (and some for your wedding party) as well as umbrellas that match your colour scheme.
+If you know that there will be rain on your wedding day, purchase a cute pair of rainboots (and some for your wedding party) as well as umbrellas that match your colour scheme.
 These will make for great group photo shoot props!

 Have supplies on hand

-While most of your guests will come wielding umbrellas, those that have travelled in from out of town may not have the same access to supplies.
+While most of your guests will come wielding umbrellas if the forecast calls for rain on your wedding day, those that have travelled in from out of town may not have the same access to supplies.
 Stock your venue with umbrellas so that your guests can take breaks outdoors if they need to.
 You may want to go the extra mile and add some cozy beverages like hot chocolates and hot toddies to your menu, as well (yum!).

 Offer extra travel info